AdityaKumar3594/Recruitment_agent/CONTRIBUTING.md

 ## 🏆 Recognition

 Contributors will be recognized in:

 - README.md contributors section
 - Release notes
 - Project documentation

-Thank you for contributing to Euron Recruitment Agent! 🎯
+Thank you for contributing to Nightingale Recruitment Agent! 🎯